mapariel/portfolio/README.md

 ### Launch the database container and work on the backend

 During the development phase, we will use Django and Postgresql as a database.
 We are not going to install Postrgresql on the host, but, instead, will run it through a container.

 `docker-compose --f db.yml up --detach`

-Then go to the backend folder and install python in a virtual environment.
-Install also the modules from requirements.txt
+Then go to the backend folder and install Python in a virtual environment.
+Install also the modules from *requirements.txt*

 ```
 $ python3 -m venv .venv